unitedstates/congressional-record/README.md

 Parse arguments for the Congressional Record Parser

 positional arguments:
   findfiles             Choose a date (yyyy-mm-dd) to download and parse record.
+                        Or, use a date range start_date/end_date in (yyyy-mm-dd) format.
                         Files will be saved to the source folder.
 If the records already exist in the source folder, existing download will be parsed again.